-If a Set Features command attempts to change the namespace write protection state of a namespace that is in the Write Protect Until Power Cycle state or the Permanent Write Protect state, then the command shall abort with a status code of Feature Not Changeable.
+If a Set Features command attempts to change the namespace write protection state of a namespace that is in the Write Protect Until Power Cycle state or the Permanent Write Protect state, then the controller shall abort the command with a status code of Feature Not Changeable.

-If a Set Features command attempts to change the namespace write protection state of a namespace to the Write Protect Until Power Cycle state and bit 0 of the of the Write Protection Authentication Control field is cleared to '0', then the command shall abort with a status code of Feature Not Changeable.
+If a Set Features command attempts to change the namespace write protection state of a namespace to the Write Protect Until Power Cycle state and bit 0 of the Write Protection Authentication Control field is cleared to '0', then the controller shall abort the command with a status code of Feature Not Changeable.